-- · Introduction to the Incident Command System-IS 100
+- Introduction to the Incident Command System-IS 100

 - · National Incident Management System (NIMS) IS 700A

 - · Confined Space Awareness

 - · Hazardous Materials First Responder-Operational

 - · Hazardous Materials First Responder-Decontamination

-- · Fire Control 3B
+- Fire Control 3B

 - · Firefighter Survival

 - · Vehicle Extrication

 - · CAL FIRE Basic Wildland Firefighter

-- · S-130 Basic Wildland Firefighter
+- S-130 Basic Wildland Firefighter

 - · S-190 Beginning Fire Behavior

 - · L-180 Human Factors in the Wildland Fire Service

 - S-134 LCES

-Acceptance into the Fire Academy is through an application process which includes a physical examination.
+Acceptance into the Fire Academy is by an application process which includes a physical examination upon acceptance into the Academy.
 Applications for the Academy are available in April for the fall academy and October for the spring academy.